-- 26.2.1 The HSREC may determine that some or all of a proposed research activity cannot be approved, or the HSREC may require the researcher to make changes to the research in order to obtain HSREC approval.
-HSREC requirements and disapprovals that are consistent with regulations and policies may not be reversed by any official or agency, including another HSREC. - 26.2.2 A researcher may appeal to the HSREC to do a formal re-review of a decision.
-The only grounds for requesting an appeal are when: - 26.2.2.1 There have been multiple unsuccessful efforts by the researcher and the HSREC to resolve a disagreement; and - 26.2.2.2 the researcher believes that the HSREC's decision is due to: - 26.2.2.2.1 Inadequate or inaccurate information; - 26.2.2.2 HSREC non-compliance with HSREC policy, national and/or international regulations. - 26.2.3 The HSREC Chair has the authority to determine whether an appeal request will be accepted. - 26.2.4 Only one appeal will be allowed on a given matter.
-The concluding determination made by the HSREC regarding the appeal is final and not participant to further appeal. - 26.2.5 Complaints about HSREC-related business must be directed to the HSREC in the first instance.
-If the matter remains unresolved, it may be escalated to an appeal committee appointed by the Management of the Faculty of Health Sciences for a decision and then to the National Health Research Ethics Council (NHREC) for further adjudication.
+- 26.2.1 The ultimate decision regarding the ethical acceptability of an activity lies with the HSREC and shall not be overridden. - 26.2.2 The HSREC may determine that some or all of a proposed research activity cannot be approved, or the HSREC may require the researcher to make changes to the research in order to obtain HSREC approval.
+HSREC requirements and disapprovals that are consistent with regulations and policies may not be reversed by any official or agency, including another HSREC. - 26.2.3 A researcher may appeal to the HSREC to do a formal re-review of a decision.
+The only grounds for requesting an appeal are when: - 26.2.3.1 There have been multiple unsuccessful efforts by the researcher and the HSREC to resolve a disagreement; and - 26.2.3.2 The researcher believes that the HSREC's decision is due to: - 26.2.3.2.1 Inadequate or inaccurate information; - 26.2.3.2.2 HSREC non-compliance with HSREC policy national and/or international regulations. - 26.2.4 The HSREC Chair has the authority to determine whether an appeal request will be accepted.
+If the HSREC Chair has a conflict of interest in this matter, the appeal must be referred to the EXCO of the HSREC. - 26.2.5 Only one appeal will be allowed on a given matter.
+The concluding determination made by the HSREC regarding the appeal is final, and no further appeal will be entertained. - 26.2.6 Complaints about HSREC-related business must be directed to the EXCO of the HSREC in the first instance.
+Emails should be directed to ethicsFHS@ufs.ac.za. - 26.2.7 If the matter remains unresolved, it may be escalated to an appeal committee appointed by the Faculty Management Committee (FMC) of the Faculty of Health Sciences for a decision and then to the Senate Research Ethics Committee (SREC) and finally to the National Health Research Ethics Council (NHREC) for further adjudication, if required.